jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 ## Requirements
 You will need to a have a few things ready to get a Hubot setup with Slack:

-* A Windows Machine with PowerShell 4.0+.
+* A Windows Machine with PowerShell 4.0+ and with administrative access
+* [HPE OneView 4.20 PowerShell library](https://github.com/HewlettPackard/POSH-HPOneView) must be installed on the Windows Machine
 * Administrative access in your Slack group to create a Hubot integration
+* Hubot commands for automated server provisioning and deployment require the creation of Server Profile Templates using HPE Image Streamer OS Deployment plans in HPE OneView

 > You may get connection issues between Slack and your Hubot if your Windows Machine is located behind a corporate proxy server.

 ## Hubot Installation
 I have followed this [article](https://hodgkins.io/chatops-on-windows-with-hubot-and-powershell) and use the PowerShell DSC resource from Matthew Hodgkins to install Hubot on a Windows 2016 Server as a service, very convenient.